Acervans/lastfm_RS/README.md

 ## Setup

-- To set up the required environment modules and libraries, run `./setup.sh`.
+1. To set up the required environment modules and libraries, run `./setup.sh`.
-- To set up the database (~760 MB):
+2. To set up the database (~760 MB):
     - Install PostgreSQL.
     - Go to `/lastfm_RS` and run `make restore_db`.
 This creates _lastfm\_db_'s tables and loads all the necessary data.
-- To set up the data needed for recommendation (~500 MB):
+3. To set up the recommendation data (~500 MB):
     -  Go to `/lastfm_RS` and run `make recsys_data`.
 This extracts the prepared dataset into `/lastfm_RS/backend/research/recbole_research/saved/`.
 Otherwise, the data needs to be preprocessed, which takes considerable time and memory.
-- To start the application on localhost, go to `/lastfm_RS` and run `python3 manage.py runserver`.
+4. To start the application on localhost, go to `/lastfm_RS` and run `python3 manage.py runserver`.
 It will be hosted at http://localhost:8000.

 **Note**: The only available recommenders are _Random_, _Pop_ and _Cosine Similarities_, due to size constraints.